 Earthquakes in SEZ I and IV have a very local influence due to topography in a surrounding range between 70 and 120 kilometers, but in terms of frequency, events occurring in SEZ IV are more periodic because they are located where the Cocos plate subducts to the American plaque between the state coastal boundaries of the states of Guerrero and Oaxaca.

 Earthquakes in SEZ I and II have a wider range of influence, greater than 400 km, but have a different path and direction, in SEZ I it is W-E trend, unlike the SEZ II whose trend is SSE-NNW.
-The geomorphology of these two regions is characterized by the presence of depressions, one corresponding to the basin or depression of the Balsas River which owes its shape to the presence of large mountain ranges, TMVB-SMS, (López-Blanco, 2007; Lugo-Hubp and Condoba-Fernández de A, 2007).
-The other depression corresponds to the Isthmus of Tehuantepec, characterized by the presence of plains, minor elevations and continental shelf (López-Blanco, 2007; Lugo-Hubp and Condoba-Fernández de A, 2007).
+The geomorphology of these two regions is characterized by the presence of depressions, one corresponding to the basin or depression of the Balsas River which owes its shape to the presence of large mountain ranges, TMVB-SMS,.
+The other depression corresponds to the Isthmus of Tehuantepec, characterized by the presence of plains, minor elevations and continental shelf.

 Earthquakes occurred in SEZ I are primarily of strong local influence but the waves produced when transiting through the Balsas River basin maintain sufficient intensity and wave amplitude to cause impacts when reaching the lake area of the Metropolitan Zone of CDMX (MZMC) within the Basin of Mexico.
-The lake area is the most susceptible area the passage of seismic waves, is characterized by an unconsolidated complex structure of soft clays of high compressibility consisting of alternating clay strata with dissecting soils and layers of ash and pumice (Torres-Álvarez C. R., 2017; Chávez-García & Aguirre, 2012).
+The lake area is the most susceptible area the passage of seismic waves, is characterized by an unconsolidated complex structure of soft clays of high compressibility consisting of alternating clay strata with dissecting soils and layers of ash and pumice.

-In constructive terms the CDMX Metropolitan Zone can be considered the worst choice, because while the rocky areas vibrate at the same frequency and amplitude as seismic waves, the unconsolidated areas in the lake area amplify the waves and the phenomenon of liquefaction occurs too, having a strong impact on the foundations of the buildings causing their collapse (Stone et al., 1987).
-This condition of affectation in CDMX is likewise considered unusual, as they rarely occur 400 km away from a telluric event of any magnitude (Stone et al., 1987).
+In constructive terms the CDMX Metropolitan Zone can be considered the worst choice, because while the rocky areas vibrate at the same frequency and amplitude as seismic waves, the unconsolidated areas in the lake area amplify the waves and the phenomenon of liquefaction occurs too, having a strong impact on the foundations of the buildings causing their collapse.
+This condition of affectation in CDMX is likewise considered unusual, as they rarely occur 400 km away from a telluric event of any magnitude.
 Undoubtedly, CDMEX is an atypical city since the condition of the ground on which it sits makes the entity more vulnerable to seismic waves from SEZ I mainly, in the same way as SEZ III for its proximity, SEZ IV too, although with a degree of significant attenuation by the southern presence of the Sierra Madre del Sur.

 According to the data analysis, taking as a reference the CDMEX, the presence of the Sierra Madre del Sur is key in the attenuation of seismic waves, even for this great city.
 It is mainly important for the central region where the states of Morelos and Puebla are located; for these demarcations has more influence the seismic activity that occurs in SEZ I than the SEZ IV, despite being 310 km away, Figures 2 - 3.